abhisek247767/AI-ML-DL-Hacktoberfest2024-WB/XGboost Algo/XGBoost (eXtreme Gradient Boosting).md

 ## Example Scenario:

-Imagine a bank wants to predict which customers are likely to default on their loans.
-XGBoost can be used to build a model that considers various factors such as credit history, income, age, and loan amount.
-The algorithm would iteratively build decision trees, each focusing on correcting the mistakes of the previous trees.
+Let's say a bank want to identify clients who are most likely to miss loan payments.
+XGBoost can be used to develop a model that incorporates multiple parameters such as credit history, income, age, and loan amount.
+The decision trees would be constructed iteratively by the algorithm, with each tree concentrating on fixing the errors of the preceding ones.
  The final ensemble would provide accurate predictions of default risk, helping the bank make informed lending decisions.

 ## Advantages of XGBoost: